FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: Experiment Detail

 In our experiments, we fine-tune Qwen2-VL-7B-Instruct on the training dataset using the Llama-Factory framework.
 We use 64 NVIDIA A100 GPUs, where each GPU processes one sample, and employ gradient accumulation with a factor of 2.
 The total batch size is 128.
 Additionally, we offload the optimizer parameters to the CPU to reduce GPU memory usage.
 The training process is carried out over 3 epochs.
 We set the learning rate to 1e-5, with 1\% warmup steps.
 The learning rate follows a cosine decay schedule, gradually reducing as training progresses.
+UFEval is trained to predict pairwise rankings based on the criteria in the evaluation prompt, and provide detailed justifications for the assigned judgments.
+Standard cross-entropy loss is applied to both judgments and justifications.